QuelleQim/MS3-the-reading/README.md

     form with nine input fields.
 The fields are:
     - book title - lets the user input the title of the book.
     - author - lets the user input the author name of the book.
-    - book category - lets the user chose a genre category for book.
+    - book category - lets the user chose a genre category for book with a materialize select input field.
     - language - lets the user input the language the book is written in.
     - length in pages - lets the user input how many pages the book contains.
     - published date - lets the user input the date that the book was published.
-    - grade - lets the user input the a grade to the book.
+    - grade - lets the user input the a grade to the book with a materialize select input field.
     - review description - lets the user freely enter a description of the book
     - explicit content - lets the user input the if the book contains explicit content.
         The input field contains a materialize switch which is either on or off.
 If